destinyae/developer-docs-1/docs/dynamic-tao/dtao-guide.md

   - TAO reserve is also the sum of all global weights in this storage subnet = 5,000 TAO
   - Local weight = (6,000/30,000) × 5,000 = 1,000 τ (also calculated in the above example)

-Hence, sum of all global weights in the all the above subnets is = (`root_weight` x subnet zero's total global weight) + sum of all global weights in gaming subnet + sum of all global weights in AI subnet + sum of all global weights in storage subnet
+Hence, sum of all global weights in all the above subnets is = (`root_weight` x subnet zero's total global weight) + sum of all global weights in gaming subnet + sum of all global weights in AI subnet + sum of all global weights in storage subnet

 = (0.5 x 10,000) + 10,000 + 15,000 + 5,000
 = 35,000 TAO.
-This is the global weights in all the subnets where this validator's hotkey is validating.
+These are the global weights in all the subnets where this validator's hotkey is validating.

 #### Validator stake weight for each subnet